eCommerce KPI: Best 10 eCommerce Metrics to Boost Your Business Growth

 Return on Investment

 Referred to as ROI, this means that your business is offering you sustainable profits; when such a scenario occurs, you can invest more and expand your business.
-A positive ROI indicates that your business is doing good, and you can invest more in it.
+A positive ROI indicates that your business is performing well, allowing you to invest more in it.

 Revenue By Traffic Source